azurenoops/ref-scca-enclave-landing-zone-starter/docs/09-e2e-deployment-guide-githubaction.md

 ## [!TIP]

 You can also use the <https://cli.github.com[GitHub> CLI] to define your secrets, using the command `gh secret set <MY_SECRET> -b"<SECRET_VALUE>" -R <repository_url>`

-## Modify variables in GitHub Actions

-The workflow files can be found in your repository with the path [`.github/workflows`](../../../.github/workflows/)

 ## Running the workflow